zaxymelkt/jjk/content/Systems/Global/Status Conditions.md

 - Near Death sixth turn, a 1d10, requiring a 9 or higher to remain alive.
 Otherwise the ‘Dead’ status is applied.
 - Near Death seventh turn, a 1d10, requiring a 10 to remain alive.
 Otherwise the ‘Dead’ status is applied.
 # Dead
 Upon failing a Near Death save or by sustaining too much damage to enter the condition [-16 HP], ‘Dead’ will be applied.
-In the final moments before death, an individual will exist in their own ‘mind palace’ of the afterlife, having a chance to decide if they will move on or anchor themselves with a curse.
+In the final moments before death, an individual will exist in their own ‘mind palace’ of the afterlife, having a chance to decide if they will move on or — *if they were killed without the use of cursed energy* — anchor themselves with a curse.
 In the latter, control of the character is given up, only some input from the individual will be taken in consideration.
 # Bleed
 Upon being struck by a piercing or slashing attack, the ‘bleed’ condition is applied.
 Depending on the level of the wound, a different level of bleed will be applied.
 When ‘bleed’ is applied, the highest level of bleed will be used for damage calculations.
 Bleed will take effect the turn after it was inflicted.